Curriculum Vitae CV or Resume Formats for Teacher Job Applications

 Functional Resume Format

-This is organized by relevant skills or functions.
-These accomplishments are near the beginning of the resume, rather than with past jobs.
-The record of employment is listed but without responsibilities.
 Hiring managers and recruiters usually dislike this resume format, as it's easier to disguise a poor work record.
-This works well for problem careers, job hoppers, older workers, career transitioners, or academic deficiencies.
+However, this works well for problem careers, job hoppers, older workers, career transitioners, or academic deficiencies.
 There are ways to overcome employment gaps in your resume.

 Combination Resume Format